cafasdon/WarrantyDog/README.md

 ### 🤖 **AI-Assisted Development**
 This program was developed with significant assistance from **[Augment Code](https://augmentcode.com)**, an AI-powered coding assistant.
 The entire codebase was created through collaborative AI programming sessions, leveraging modern AI tools to accelerate development and ensure best practices.

+**TypeScript Migration**: The application was successfully migrated from JavaScript to TypeScript with AI assistance, providing enhanced type safety, better developer experience, and improved maintainability while preserving 100% of the original functionality.

 ### 🎓 **Learning Project**
 **This is my first program built from scratch**, and as such, it likely contains flaws, inefficiencies, or areas for improvement.
 While the application is functional and has been tested, please be aware that: